RyoKawada/Tourism-Satellite-Account-Analysis-of-Japan-CY2023-/README.md

-# Tourism Satellite Account Analysis of Japan: Structure of Consumption, Employment, and Investment in 2023
+# Tourism Satellite Account Analysis of Japan: For now, we are focusing on consumption, and will cover employment and investment in future chapters.

-### Analyzed by: Passed the CPA Exam (Japan) | Tourism Economics Data Analyst
+Structure of Consumption, Employment, and Investment in 2023
 ## Overview
 Tourism is often discussed in terms of visitor numbers and total spending.
 However, understanding the economic structure of tourism requires a broader framework.